 He will be amazed how many Zionist Arabs (several Palestinian leaders among them) are ready to sell Palestinian rights so they can retain their positions of power and financial gains.

 Any person around the world has the right to defend his home and family, however, in the West a Palestinian does not have that right despite that his home was stolen by Holocaust survivals.
-Westerners (especially Europeans) for centuries took turns gang rapping their Jewish citizens, and their guilty conscious burns them from the inside.
+Westerners (especially Europeans) for centuries took turns gang raping their Jewish citizens, and their guilty conscious burns them from the inside.
 This guilty conscious is the reason why the West covers up Israeli war crimes and continues to paints Israeli apartheid as "the only democracy in the Middle East".
 Somebody has to pay for their crimes against their European Jews so long it is not a Westerner who pays the price.
-History will tell that not only they have wronged Palestinians by making them pay for their crimes, but also they have wronged their Jewish citizens twice: Once for the many Holocausts they have committed against their Jews, and the second for locking them into an endless struggle with stubborn Arabs who would not sell their rights.
+History will tell that not only they have wronged Palestinians by making them pay for their crimes, but also they have wronged their Jewish citizens twice: Once for the many Holocausts they have committed against their Jewish citizens, and the second for locking them into an endless conflict with stubborn Arabs who would not sell their rights.